programmfabrik/fylr-plugin-commons-library/README.md

 ~~~
 2. only URI as string
 3. combination of Name and URI in the format "Name@$@URI"

+Ensure to use the plugin-update-mechanism after the csv-import to complete the fieldinformation.

 ## sources

 The source code of this plugin is managed in a git repository at <https://github.com/programmfabrik/fylr-plugin-commons-library>.